Charting New Horizons.

 Tsaghkunk Restaurant

 Tsaghkunk restaurant awaits you with creations that delight.
-It is the Armenia’s most progressive haute cuisine, newly interpreted with a New Nordic influences in attention to style and sustainability.
-Experience for yourself how wonderful and intense culinary delights can be.
+It is Armenia’s most progressive haute cuisine, newly interpreted with New Nordic influences in attention to style and sustainability.
+Nestled in a picturesque Armenian village, this hidden treasure serves creative local dishes, such as savory traditional lavash, a feast of fresh and smoked cheeses, fresh herbs, a sort of lasagna, aveluk (wild sorrel), a sour yogurt soup with greens, etc. Experience for yourself how wonderful and intense culinary delights can be.
 The employees, with their dedicated service, will ensure that you always feel at home.

 Tsaghkunk is an intimate restaurant under the culinary direction of Chef Mads Refslund.
 Just an hour from Yerevan, the restaurant is conveniently accessible along the Lake Sevan drive from the Armenian capital and an ideal stop to be incorporated into an Armenian itinerary.
 A testament to the region's spectacular scenery, this particular Gegharkunik region with the magnificent lake nicknamed the ‘Blue Pearl’ that surrounds the peninsula of Sevan and Sevanavank is one of the most beautiful places in Europe.
-Tsaghkunk has a loyal culinary following, thanks to Mads Refslund, who co-founded Noma, the Copenhagen restaurant that consistently lands at the top of world’s-best list, partially developed Tsaghkunk Restaurant’s menu that will be delighted by gourmets.
+Tsaghkunk has a loyal culinary following, thanks to Mads Refslund, who co-founded Noma, the Copenhagen restaurant that consistently lands at the top of the world list, partially developed Tsaghkunk Restaurant’s menu that will be delighted by gourmets.
 The restaurant took a place in the top ten restaurants of the world in 2021 according to the popular Forbes magazine and it is Armenia's number one restaurant.
-The Tsaghkunk restaurant, which is appreciated by gourmets, the best from Armenia is served on the plate and on Sundays the restaurant invites you to enjoy a delicious feast on the most relaxed day of the week.
+Tsaghkunk restaurant, which gourmets appreciate, the best from Armenia is served on the plate and Sundays the restaurant invites you to enjoy a delicious feast on the most relaxed day of the week.

 United Airlines orders 100 Boeing 737 MAX jets and a record-setting 100 Boeing 787 Dreamliners.

-Let us intrduce you to United Airlines fleet.
+Let us introduce you to the United Airlines fleet.
 Today United Airlines ordered 100 Boeing 737 MAX jets and a record-setting 100 Boeing 787 Dreamliners.
-The fleet of United Airline becomes bigger and better than ever by adding up to 200 widebody planes – the largest order by a U.S. carrier in commercial airline history.
-In total, the airline now expect to take delivery of about 700 new planes by 2032, at an average of more than two per week in 2023, and more than three per week, on average, in 2024.
-Adding widebody planes helps United airline offer customers even more choices across global network: United is the number one U.S. airline across the Atlantic and the Pacific.
+The fleet of United Airlines becomes bigger and better than ever by adding up to 200 widebody planes – the largest order by a U.S. carrier in commercial airline history.
+In total, the airline now expects to take delivery of about 700 new planes by 2032, at an average of more than two per week in 2023, and more than three per week, on average, in 2024.
+Adding widebody planes helps United Airlines offer customers even more choices across the global network: United is the number one U.S. airline across the Atlantic and the Pacific.

-A little bit about the airplanes Boeing 737 MAX and Boeing 787 Drealiners:
+A little bit about the aircrafts Boeing 737 MAX and Boeing 787 Drealiners:

 • Boeing 737 MAX optimizes the market-leading strengths of the highly successful Next-Generation 737 to assure operators of competitive success far into the future.